andersonnash/Pick-Your-Poison/README.md

 - Find and use external api
 - Render image, recipe, and description on page
 - Allow user to search for specific cocktail
+- Flex Box Styling for Seaech Results
+- Media Query for Mobile

 #### PostMVP